-How do you calculate the nautical draught of a ship?
+How do you determine the nautical draught of a ship?

 The nautical draught of a ship indicates how deep it is in the water.
 The more and the heavier a ship is loaded, the deeper it will be in the water.
 As a result, the deck thus gets closer and closer to the surface of the water.
 For the safety of the crew and the ship, the nautical draught must not exceed the maximum load of the ship.
 This requires a correct calculation of the ship's maximum load.
 In addition to the amount of cargo, the fuel, provisions, equipment and drinking water on board and the density of the water (salt, fresh or brackish) also play a major role.
 In salt water, ships are less deep, so they have a shallower nautical draught.